 This guide assumes that an existing HDP cluster has been manually installed and deployed.
-If your existing HDP cluster was installed using Ambari, configure NameNode HA using the Ambari wizard, as described in "Enabling NameNode High Availability" in the Ambari User's Guide.
+If your existing HDP cluster was installed using Ambari, configure NameNode HA using the Ambari wizard, as described in the Ambari User's Guide.

 3.1.
 Architecture